 I was born in Texas, grew up in New York, and went to college in Oklahoma.
-But I've called Atlanta home now for 16 years, and it's here where I'm living happily ever after with my wife of 27 years and our 12 yr old dog Ruby who kind of runs the place.
+But I've called Atlanta home now for 20 years, and it's here where I'm living happily ever after with my wife of 27 years and our 12 yr old dog Ruby who kind of runs the place.
 Our two daughters have decided to grow up and have gone off to college.
 The nerve.

 Everyone has a story.
 And I believe everyone can tell that story just by looking into a camera.
 That's probably why I tend to gravitate towards portraits.
 That story is important, and I want to help you tell it.
 Because that's what makes a great picture.
 A story.
 Your story.

 Everyone has a camera.
 Not everyone is a photographer.

 These days it seems like everyone needs a headshot.
 Whether you are a working actor, an aspiring theatre major, or a business professional, your “profile pic” is everywhere.
 And whether you realize it or not, that picture says a lot about you.
 Often it’s your first impression, and can honestly be the difference between getting a shot at that role, that gig, that job, that date (!), or…not.
 So how much does it matter to you?
 How bad do you want it?
 Do you want to look like everyone else?
 Or do you want to stand out, while still looking like you, telling your story?

 I know you have a lot of options…so why me?